 Tourism is noted as New Zealand's top export earner and the cornerstone of its economy.
 It sustains and grows local communities and reportedly employs one in seven New Zealanders, according to Tourism New Zealand.
-Many locals consider this sword to be double edged, noting the accumulated waste, erosion of land and consumption of fossil fuels from tourism that put the country’s land and greatest asset at risk.
+Many locals consider this sword to be double edged, noting the accumulated waste, erosion of land and consumption of fossil fuels from tourism that put the country’s land, one of its greatest assets, at risk.

 Queenstown reportedly received 3.3 million visitors last year.
 NZ Government indicates visitor arrivals to the country are expected to grow four percent a year, reaching 5.1 million visitors in 2025, up from 3.9 million in the March 2018 year.

 “If Queenstown is already on the list of places whose reputation is perhaps now tarnished, why would we want QAC to be planning to triple numbers into the region?
-We expect some growth, but it's crucial that we can understand what the opportunity is and are able to plan our infrastructure to support it,” said Ross.
-“The Council have recently passed a climate change resolution.
+We expect some growth, but it's crucial that we can understand what the opportunity is and are able to plan our infrastructure to support it,” said Ross. “[Queenstown Lakes District Council has] recently passed a climate change resolution.
 How does an airport development fit with this?
 What does the corporation mean when they talk about sustainability?”